Qarj/WebImblaze/MANUAL.md

 **-n** or **--no-output** : Suppresses all output to STDOUT except the results summary.
 **-a** or **--autocontroller** : Specifies to run autocontrolleronly testcases.
 **-v** or **--version** : Displays the version number and other information.

-Note: Command line options are only available when launching the WebInject Engine (webinject.pl) on its own, not from the GUI.

 <a name="cfgpassingfile"></a>
 ####Passing a Test Case Filename